 Crisis hotline operated by transgender people for transgender people.
 Free with specific hours, counselors are culturally competent to serve trans and gender nonconforming communities.

-National non-profit for the betterment of active, reserve, and veteran service members, especially LGBT current or prior military personnel.
+National non-profit for the betterment of active, reserve, and veteran service members, especially LGBTQ current or prior military personnel.

 Sacramento Valley Veterans

-Embracing and supporting the LGBT service members and veteran community with events, monthly meetings and military-specific, local resources on website.
+Embracing and supporting the LGBTQ service members and veteran community with events, monthly meetings and military-specific, local resources on website.

 V.A.
 Office of Diversity and Inclusion

-United States Department of Veterans Affairs policies of equal treatment of LGBT service members.
+United States Department of Veterans Affairs policies of equal treatment of LGBTQ service members.